owensgl/biol525D/Topic_2/readme.md

 ### <a name="copying-files"></a> Copying files between servers (or between your computer and the server)

+   You can use `cp` to copy files from and to the same computer.
+To copy across computers, you have to rely on networking tools.
 We have collected information on copying files into [Copying across machines](./copying_across_machines).

 ### Pipes and redirection
 A key feature of command line use is piping the output of one command to the input of another command.
 This means that large files can be analyzed in multiple scripts without having to write to disk repeatedly.

 ##### *Key terms*
 * **STDOUT** : Standard output.
 The regular output of a script.
 Can be directed to a file with ">" or "1>", and directed to another command with `|`.
 * **STDIN** : Standard input.
 The input of STDOUT, piped in from another command.